cstettler/poc-thymeleaf-pattern-library/README.md

 # Learnings

 - templates need to be referred to without leading slash, otherwise template cannot be found when running application from jar (probably due to different classloader hierarchy in fat jar)

+# To-Dos
+- support arbitrary attributes on dialect components (pass onto "root" element, or first, if no root defined)
+- introduce list component with complex model object
+- strategy for registering components (with static and classpath-based implementation)
+- separate maven module for component dialect